Trump Panel On Climate Change To Include Global Warming Denier

-A panel being assembled by the administration of President Donald Trump to study the effects of climate change on national security is set to include an outspoken denier of global climate change according to a report in the Independent.
+A panel being assembled by the administration of President Donald Trump to study the effects of climate change on national security is set to include an outspoken denier of global climate change, according to a report in the Independent.

 No other committee members have as yet been named apart from Happer.